bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 Fill out the above template *twice*, for two different ideas.

 Then compare and contrast and select one as the idea you're leaning towards working on for your project week.

+My website: smsinclair.github.io